thelabnyc/django-oscar-cybersource/README.rst

     )
     ...

 7. In the Cybersource Secure Acceptance dashboard, set the customer response page to https://www.my-host.com/api/cybersource/cybersource-reply/.
+If using Decision Manager, set its notification URL to https://www.my-host.com/api/cybersource/decision-manager-review-notification/.

 8. Include the device fingerprint code in your checkout interface.::